-One of my favourite treats in summer is a cream tea.
+One of my favourite treats is a cream tea.
 Light fluffy scones, topped with jam and cream served with a pot of tea is one of life’s little luxuries.
-It’s something to look forward to on a day trip out, but you can also make a cream tea at home and enjoy in the comfort of your own garden.
+It’s something to look forward to on a day trip out, but you can also make a cream tea at home and enjoy in the comfort of your own home or garden.
+And of course is the perfect scone.
+Here, I tell you how to bake the perfect scone — the cornerstone to a wonderful cream tea — plus solutions for scones that are too crumbly, too flat or too tough and some inspirational recipes.

 The perfect scone